Philippe Juvin

-He is currently mayor of La Garenne-Colombes since 2001, member of the Regional Council of Île-de-France and Head of the Emergency Department of the European Research Hospital Georges Pompidou.
+The head of the Emergency Department of the European Research Hospital Georges Pompidou, Juvin held the mayorship of La Garenne-Colombes, a Parisian suburb, from 2001 to 2022 and was briefly a member of the Regional Council of Île-de-France in 2021–2022.
+In 2022, he was elected to the National Assembly in the 3rd constituency of Hauts-de-Seine.

-The 3rd of April 2022, he reveals that he has temporary left France for Ukraine, to help the medical staff and teach war medicine.
+In December 2021, Juvin ran for his party's nomination for President of France in the 2022 presidential election, placing fifth.
+On 3 April 2022, he revealed that he had temporary left France for Ukraine, to help medical staff and teach war medicine amid the Russian invasion of Ukraine.

 Medical career

-Juvin is a Medical Doctor (MD), Professor of University since 2003, specializing in Anaesthetic and Intensive Care.
-He was a resident in the Ile-de-France area (1989), Clinic Head of the Universities at the Bichat–Claude Bernard Hospital (1993-1995), then a hospital practitioner at the Bichat Hospital (1995-2003).
+Juvin is a Medical Doctor (MD), Professor of University since 2003, specialising in Anaesthetic and Intensive Care.
+He was a resident in the Île-de-France area (1989), Clinic Head of the Universities at the Bichat–Claude Bernard Hospital (1993–1995), then a hospital practitioner at the Bichat Hospital (1995–2003).
 Moreover, he is a physician doctor (cardiac and respiratory cellular physiology) and a graduate in Forensic Medicine and Legal Compensation of Bodily Injury.
-He is Director of Emergency Medicine Teaching at Paris VII University (Emergency Medicine Certificate).
-He introduced Forensic Medicine teaching within Bichat University (1997-2003).
+He is a Director of Emergency Medicine Teaching at Paris Diderot University (Emergency Medicine Certificate).
+He introduced Forensic Medicine teaching (1997–2003) within Bichat University.

-Juvin is currently Head of the Emergency Department of the European Research Hospital Georges Pompidou, and was appointed after a selection procedure that started in March 2010.
-Previously Head of the Emergency Department of the Beaujon Hospital, his department was rewarded for the excellent quality of its organization (for instance, drastic decrease in patients’ waiting time) and has been held up as an example by the French National Authority for Health, the press (Times, Le Parisien…), as a reference model in terms of organization of emergency departments in the Peter Gumbel's book "French Vertigo" The Beaujon Emergency Department is ranked among the four best emergency departments of Ile-de-France according to L'Express in 2011.
+Juvin is currently Head of the Emergency Department of the European Research Hospital Georges Pompidou in Paris, where he was appointed after a selection procedure that started in March 2010.
+Previously Head of the Emergency Department of the Beaujon Hospital, his department was rewarded for the excellent quality of its organisation (notably, a drastic decrease in patients' waiting time); it has been held up as an example by the French National Authority for Health, the press (Time, Le Parisien), as well as a reference model in terms of organisation of emergency departments in Peter Gumbel's book French Vertigo.
+The Beaujon Emergency Department is ranked among the four best emergency departments of Île-de-France according to L'Express in 2011.

 Juvin is a reserve officer within the Paris Fire Brigade where he is regularly on duty as a doctor.
 He furthermore took part in OPEX; in 2008 he was on a mission for a few months in Afghanistan as anaesthetist within the French forces of the International Security Assistance Force (ISAF) and North Atlantic Treaty Organization (NATO) fighting the Taliban.
-He went several times in the Middle-East as part of his functions as an MEP (Member of the European Parliament).
+He went several times to the Middle East as part of his function as a Member of the European Parliament.

-The 3rd of April 2022, he reveals that he has temporary left France for Ukraine.
-He positively answered to the solicitation of "ukrainian colleagues", to help the medical staff and teach war medicine to soldiers, doctors and civilians.
+On 3 April 2022, Juvin made known to have temporary left France for Ukraine.
+He positively answered to the solicitation of "Ukrainian colleagues", whose "courage" he saluted, to help the medical staff and teach war medicine to soldiers, doctors and civilians.